Budibase/website/content/blog/tutorials/database-gui.md

 Go back to the design tab and add a new screen with the “home” route.
 You can check it as your home screen here:

 ![Set home screen](https://res.cloudinary.com/daog6scxm/image/upload/v1664186044/cms/09_s0hbxp.webp "Set home screen")

+Budibase automatically generates a menu-based interface for navigating between screens.

 The logic behind this page is to load items depending on what you have selected before.
 Here is the element tree for that screen: